 Gulab jamun is one the popular desserts in Indian cuisine.
-These milk balls which are fried first to give it its golden color and then drowned in a aromatic sweet syrup to become soft and melts in the mouth.
-I have always failed at making Gulab Jamuns before, maybe about thrice but the last attempt I made to make it, turned out pretty well.
-The fried ball was not to hard after soaking it and neither was it too soft that it disintegrates into the syrup.
+These milk balls are fried first to give its golden color and is then drowned in an aromatic sweet syrup to soften.
+I have always failed at making Gulab Jamuns before, maybe about thrice, but the last attempt I made to make it turned out pretty well.
+The fried ball was not to hard after soaking it and neither was it too soft that it disintegrated into the syrup.

 Recipe (makes 12 balls)

 - 1 cup milk powder

 - 3 tablespoons flour (all purpose)

 - 2 tablespoon ghee/clarified butter (melted)